moloy900/toolesy/pages/Calculator/average-calculator.md

     <p><strong>Q: How many numbers can I calculate averages for?</strong><br>
       A: You can calculate averages for any number of values, from just 2 numbers to thousands of data points.
 The calculator handles large datasets efficiently.</p>

-    <p><strong>Q: Can I use this tool on my mobile phone?</strong><br>
-      A: Yes, our average calculator is fully responsive and works perfectly on all devices including smartphones and tablets.</p>

     <h3>Why Choose Our Average Calculator?</h3>
     <p>Our <strong>online average calculator</strong> stands out for its comprehensive features, educational value, and user-friendly interface.
 Unlike basic calculators that provide simple results, ours shows multiple average types simultaneously with detailed step-by-step explanations and visual data representation.
 The tool handles various calculation scenarios including basic averages, weighted averages, geometric means, and grade calculations.
 All computations happen locally in your browser, ensuring your data privacy and enabling offline use once the page is loaded.</p>